 Part two describes the business of pharmaceutical companies and the paradoxically inverse relationship in the US between higher costs and worse population health outcomes.
 Problems with the industry include lack of data transparency, huge marketing budgets, lack of price controls, and the financial interdependence of medical research and publication outlets.
 Dr Abramson presents evidence from a pharmaceutical company's internal documents stating that the "purpose of data is to support...marketing of our product" (p.
 116) and to identify ways of "aligning marketing messages" with ensuing publications (p.
 148).
 The scientific method does not appear to be upheld.
-The complete lack of access to the full data.
+The complicity of medical researchers and prestigious journals in this process is partly due to a complete lack of access to the full data.
 Only the companies have all the data; they share what they like to make the most profit.
 The intertwining of financial interests (eg, journals making money from reprints) results in even more concerns about the lack of checks and balances on the information being disseminated.